ResilientEcosystem/blog/_posts/2024-5-21-ResLenses.md

 ### Bottom Bar Buttons

 At the bottom of the page is a bar with five buttons.
 These allow for various configurations for visualizing the same data.
-Though the data can also be swapped between Resilient DB and the Ethereum Mainnet.
+Though the data can also be swapped between ResilientDB and the Ethereum Mainnet.
 Aside from the data selection button, all configurations are computer client side.

 ![bottombar](/assets/images/res-lenses/reslenses_bottom_bar.png)